vCheckReport/vCheck-NSX/README.md

 # WARNING

-*This is still under development and it not in a functional state.
-This notice will be removed once basic functionality is available!*
+**This is still under development and is not in a functional state.
+This notice will be removed once I get enough of the basic functionality migrated over to module format!**